 Delegation – Are you scared?

-When delegation is used for good it is a powerful I would argue the most powerful system for employee performance and growth that we have in our tool kit.
+When delegation is used for good it is a powerful system for performance & growth.

-A well delegated task assignment / goal and work plan should create leverage of work and output greater than 1 to 1…when used as a flex and development tool a manager can use delegation to create a 10 to 1 even a 1000 to 1 shift in output and completion of work on-time, within budget and quality specifications.
+A well delegated task assignment / goal should create leverage of work and output greater than 1 to 1…when used for a development tool a manager can use delegation to create a 10 to 1 even a 1000 to 1 shift in output and completion of work on-time, within budget and quality specifications.
 This is how large scale organizational work gets done, through well organized and planned delegation of tasks that are properly matched to the level-of-work of the person being delegated too.

 Delegation Solution - Setting the foundation of what’s expected

-- What do you expect the employee to be able to do?
+- What do you expect the person to do?

 - Is that realistic based upon their abilities, time and knowledge?